 An apparent mass storage application is P2G (power-to-gas) or the like, i.e. the production of mass chemicals such as hydrogen, methane, methanole or possibly other hydrocarbons, by means of intermittent wind and solar power, in dedicated converters.
 Their proposed use is for either the firing of thermal power plants at other times than the energy was produced, for heating purposes, for electric mobility or directly within chemical processes.

 The issue with P2G technologies is their extremely low efficiency rate.
 Production of hydrogen at regular pressure can be done at an efficiency rate in the order of 70 percent.
 But the hydrogen produced needs compression and storage, or even better the production of methane by adding carbon dioxide and energy.
 Lastly, burning methane to produce electrical energy is required to re-use the initial energy.
-All these steps have efficiency rates in the range of 50 to 85 percent, and their efficiency rates need to be multiplied with each other.
-It is in this long process, at the end of the chain only 10-20 percent of the initial energy can actually be used.
+All these steps have efficiency rates in the range of 50 to 85 percent, and their efficiency rates have to be multiplied with each other.
+It is in this long process, at the end of the chain only 15-25 percent of the initial energy can actually be used.
 In other terms, storage by P2G processes would require 5-10 times the capacity of wind or solar power plants in comparison to direct use.
 The use of the mass chemicals thus produced as fuel or as starting material in chemical production is therefore favored by many market observers, but does not solve the problem of the intermittent electricity production.
-The challenge here is not the insufficient storage capacity-today’s natural gas network can store gas for several months – but the land use for the additional wind and solar power plants and the enormous costs for such a supply of energy make absolutely no economic sense.
+The challenge here is not the insufficient storage capacity – today’s natural gas network can store gas for several months – but the land use for the additional wind and solar power plants and the enormous costs for such a supply of energy make absolutely no economic sense.